mscarey/legislice/docs/guides/enactments.rst

     TOKEN = os.getenv("LEGISLICE_API_TOKEN")
     client = Client(api_token=TOKEN)

+.. _features-of-an-enactment:

-1. Features of an Enactment
+Features of an Enactment
 ---------------------------

 Now let’s load the Fourteenth Amendment.
 You can get its effective date